 In the first case, animals may be labelled “stubborn”, “stupid” or “not food motivated” and treated accordingly by the oblivious trainer, and in the latter case, the animal may become dangerous.

 Recognizing effects of emotional learning is important – yet it’s only one of the many reasons why we as animal trainers should take emotions into consideration!

 This course on animal emotions contains 100+ short films like the one above.
-They’re 1-12 minutes long and delivered in 10 modules over 10 weeks – but students have access to the course for 12 months.
-We also discuss the content in the comments’ section of each film as well as in a private Facebook Group.
+They’re 1-12 minutes long and delivered in 10 modules over 10 weeks – and students have access to the course for 12 months.
+We also discuss the content in the comments’ section of each film as well as in an exclusive Facebook Group.
 Sound interesting?
 Sign up to get blog updates, and I’ll keep you posted on when it’s available again, as well as when there’s new blog posts, free webinars – and other courses!